 Neck widths of 43 mm (11116” or 1.67”) and 44 mm (134” 0r 1.73”) are most common.
-Standard Martin Dreadnought model comes with 43 mm neck width.
+The Standard Martin Dreadnought model comes with a 43 mm neck width.
 Small differences in the neck width, of the order of (116” ), can make a significant difference in the way a guitar feels to experienced players.

-Fingerboards of 12 string guitars, naturally have to be wider to accommodate extra strings.
+Fingerboards of 12-string guitars, naturally have to be wider to accommodate extra strings.
 47 mm neck width is most common for these guitars.

-Most common neck width for classical guitars is 51 mm (2”).
+The most common neck width for classical guitars is 51 mm (2”).
 This is due to

 - Fingerpicking style of playing